Lakphy/prompter-by-lakphy/README.md

-# Prompter
+# Manage My Prompts

-A Visual Studio Code extension for managing your prompts efficiently.
+A Visual Studio Code extension for managing and copying your prompts efficiently.

 ## Features